KevinSia/Documentation/AdminGuide.md

   - Go to Settings -> **Log In Second User**

 ## GitLab Repository
-- Access permission for GitLab repository should be `internal`
+- For creating a Challenge repository, access permission for GitLab repository should be `internal`

 ## Code Review
 - Students will be redirected to _Code Review_ section after they clicked _Complete Challenge_
-- Must comment? or Review and click to return to Dashboard?
+- Must comment? or Review and click to return to Dashboard? (to be confirmed)

 ## Issue discovered